EternityForest/recur/README.md

 `every year starting Jan 9 2014` matches a set of ranges starting on Jan 9 every year.
 In effect, it "offsets the phase" of matches.

+The "Starting at" constraint also behaves as a normal constraint, excluding matches before the given time, however it may only occur once.

 #### Nth weekday
 `every <ordinal> <weekday> of the month` matches the entirety of one specified day in every month.
 It is always aligned to midnight.